 It is cool to have a beautiful plant around the house that does well without much care and purifies indoor air of toxins.

-However, you should remember to provide optimal care around the year to witness a healthy and disease-free Anthurium Besseae.
+However, you should remember to provide optimal care yearly to witness a healthy and disease-free Anthurium Besseae.

 8-12 hours of bright indirect light